Online Engineering Programs in Virginia

 • Location: Richmond, VA

-A master of science in information security program offered at James Madison University is a 100 percent distance-based program suitable for working professionals.
+A master of science in computer science program with a concentration in cybersecurity offered at James Madison University is a 100 percent distance-based program suitable for working professionals.
 This online program offers them the flexibility to interact and learn with expert faculty members and quality students, obtain feedback from faculty, and complete assignments.

 The program opens up several opportunities for graduates.
-They can take up roles such as Chief Information Officer Security Engineer, Information Systems Security Engineer, Information Security Specialist, and many such roles.
+They can take up roles such as chief information officers, security engineers, information systems security engineers, information security specialists, and many other such roles.

 • Location: Harrisonburg, VA